programacion-referencias-a-funciones

 What are and how to use Function References

-A FUNCTION reference is a data type that, instead of simply holding data, contains a link to a specific function in memory.
+A REFERENCE to a function is a type of data that, instead of simply containing data, contains a link to a specific function in memory.

-At first, the concept may be surprising because when you start programming, you get used to having variables with data on one side and functions that manipulate them on the other.
+At first, the concept might be surprising because when you start programming you get used to having variables with data on one side, and functions that manipulate them on the other.

-But when we talk about variables, we said that a variable is “a box” that can hold different things.
-Or as Peter Griffin would say… “a box can hold anything… even a boat!”
+But when we talked about variables, we said that a variable is “a box” that could contain different things.
+Or as Peter Griffin would say… “a box can have anything… even a boat!”

 Now, this includes containing functions, not just data.